A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Conclusion

+\textbf{Backbone.} A "backbone" is the essential and fundamental part of a neural network architecture that is responsible for extracting high-level features from input data.
+These features are then processed and analyzed by subsequent layers in the network.
+The backbone carries out most of the computation in a neural network and is crucial in determining its performance.
+To ensure fairness in comparing the performance of different label-efficient learning algorithms, it is important to use the same backbone implementation.

-\begin{IEEEbiography}[{ }]{Aoran Xiao} received his B.Sc. and M.Sc. degrees from Wuhan University, China in 2016 and 2019, respectively.
-He is currently pursuing a Ph.D. degree with the School of Computer Science and Engineering at Nanyang Technological University, Singapore.
-His research interests lie in point cloud processing, computer vision, and remote sensing. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Aoran Xiao} is a Research Fellow at the School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore.
+He obtained his Ph.D. in Computer Science and Engineering from NTU.
+Prior to this, he earned his B.Sc. and M.Sc. degrees in remote sensing from Wuhan University, China, in 2016 and 2019, respectively.
+His research interests include point cloud processing, computer vision, and remote sensing. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Xiaoqin Zhang} is a senior member of the IEEE.
 He received the B.Sc. degree in electronic information science and technology from Central South University, China, in 2005, and the Ph.D. degree in pattern recognition and intelligent system from the National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences, China, in 2010.
-He is currently a Professor at Wenzhou University, China.
+He is currently a Professor with Wenzhou University, China.
 He has published more than 100 papers in international and national journals, and international conferences, including IEEE T-PAMI, IJCV, IEEE T-IP, IEEE T-NNLS, IEEE T-C, ICCV, CVPR, NIPS, IJCAI, AAAI, and among others.
 His research interests include in pattern recognition, computer vision, and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ling Shao} is a Distinguished Professor with the UCAS-Terminus AI Lab, University of Chinese Academy of Sciences, Beijing, China.
 He was the founding CEO and Chief Scientist of the Inception Institute of Artificial Intelligence, Abu Dhabi, UAE.
 His research interests include computer vision, deep learning, medical imaging and vision and language.
 He is a fellow of the IEEE, the IAPR, the BCS and the IET. \end{IEEEbiography}